Uljin–Samcheok Landings: Vietnam War

-In March 1965, the U.S. deployed ground forces in the Vietnam War, which marked the start of a series of escalating casualties.
-Kim Il-sung recognized an opportunity to achieve Korean unification in which the possibility of U.S. retaliation and assistance towards South Korea would be minimal.
+In March 1965, the U.S. deployed ground forces in the Vietnam War.
+Kim recognized an opportunity to achieve reunification in which the possibility of U.S. retaliation and assistance towards South Korea would be minimal.
 He believed that the U.S. would be preoccupied with fighting in Vietnam and become reluctant to bear the increased cost of engaging in another overseas military conflict.
-By instigating the detachment of the U.S. from South Korea, the balance would be tipped in favor of North Korea.
+By instigating the removal of the U.S. from South Korea, the balance would be tipped in favor of North Korea.

 North Korea also speculated about driving a wedge between South Korea and the United States.
 North Korea planned to exploit the United States' commitment towards a low intensity conflict in the area.
-North Korea aimed to antagonize the South Korean president at the time Park Chung-hee's agenda to resolve what he perceived as a high stakes national security issue, thereby leading to the deterioration of South Korea United States relations.
-This strategy almost came to fruition after the Blue House raid, which led to Park refusing to meet U.S. ambassador William J. Porter.
+North Korea aimed to antagonize the South Korean president Park Chung-hee's agenda to resolve what he perceived as a high stakes national security issue, thereby leading to the deterioration of South Korea-United States relations.

-Finally, Kim Il-sung sought to take advantage of South Korea's weakened military capacity.
-For the first time since 1953, South Korea had divided its military effort, dispatching its top unit, the 9th "White Horse" Infantry division to fight in Vietnam.
+Finally, Kim sought to take advantage of South Korea's reduced military capacity.
+For the first time since 1953, South Korea had divided its military effort, dispatching the 9th Infantry Division to fight in Vietnam.
 From September 1965 to 15 October 1966, South Korea sent a combat force of over 46,000 soldiers and marines.
-As a result, North Korea imagined a ripe opportunity to invade the South.